Interpretable deep convolutional model for nonlinear multivariate time series in complex systems: Assessing Model Performance and Interpretability Accuracy

 \section{Assessing Model Performance and Interpretability Accuracy}

-This section examines the interpretability accuracy and forecasting performance of the DCIts architecture.
+This section examines the interpretability, accuracy, and forecasting performance of the DCIts architecture.
 Initially, the focus is on forecasting performance; then, the impact of different generating processes for test data on model performance and interpretability is examined.
-The general code is written in Python and the DCIts neural network is implemented using PyTorch.
+The general code is written in Python, and the DCIts neural network is implemented using PyTorch.
 The complete code, along with examples, is accessible on GitHub \cite{githubdcits}.
-The training utilizes the Adam optimizer, featuring a learning rate of $10^{-3}$, and a batch size of 64 unless stated otherwise.
-When optimizing the hyperparameters of a model (e.g., learning rate, batch size), it is essential to be mindful of potential overfitting to the hyperparameters.
-As the optimization process is driven by a loss function focused primarily on enhancing predictive performance, there is a risk of overfitting to this objective while neglecting interpretability.
-All model training and inference tasks were performed on an Intel® Xeon® Gold 6142 CPU with 252 GB of RAM and an NVIDIA RTX A4000 GPU.

-The benchmarking datasets used in this study were sourced from Barić et al.~\cite{baric2021}, with minor typographical errors corrected to align with the generating code as described in the reference.
-Additionally, the generating process for Dataset 8 was adjusted with the first time series now containing the switching process.
-Full details of the datasets utilized in this work are provided in \ref{bdata} for reference.
-Furthermore, the performance of the DCIts model is benchmarked against the IMV-LSTM model, which was identified as the top-performing model by the authors in \cite{baric2021}.
+It is important to note that model training and inference on benchmark datasets are not hardware-intensive.